Profnird/electron-react-boilerplate-nird/README.md

 # electron-react-boilerplate-nird
-Simple electron-react boilerplate with webpack &amp; babel.
+I have added up my own to this boilerplate to make it ready for production Simple electron-react boilerplate with webpack &amp; babel.
 Production ready so no need to stress.
 ##  [credit to Jerga99]